novuhq/novu/docs/docs/channels/direct/slack.md

 - subscriberId is a custom identifier used when identifying your users within the Novu platform.
 - providerId is a unique provider identifier, we recommend using our DirectProviderIdEnum in our case its Slack.
 - credentials are the argument you need to be authentication with your provider workspace.
-At this point, we support direct messages through webhook, so a webhookUrl is needed to be provided.
+At this point, we support direct messages through webhook, so a webhookUrl is needed.

 <!-- markdownlint-disable MD029 -->
-10. You all set up and ready to send your first direct message via our `@novu/node` package novu.trigger or the API.
+10. You are all set up and ready to send your first direct message via our `@novu/node` package novu.trigger or the API!
 <!-- markdownlint-enable MD029 -->